 - The creation of a user account is required for the submission of an abstract.
 The account only needs to be created once and can be re-used for future abstract submission and registration to the Congress.

-- Abstracts can be saved in “Draft status” to be re-edited and modified until the submission deadline (25 February 2018, Midnight CET).
-Abstracts cannot be edited after the submission deadline.
+- Late breaking abstract can be saved in “Draft Status” to be re-edited and modified until the submission deadline (22 March 2019, 23:59 CET).

 - Abstracts fulfilling all criteria can be saved in “Final submission” status.
 Only abstracts in “Final submission” status will be considered for the Congress.